ktigges/NETSKOPE/README.md

 # netskope-scimscripts
 Scripts pertaining to working with the Netskope SCIM API's
 =======
-Couple scripts to quickly query the Netskope SCIM API and return information about users and groups defined on the back end.
+Collection of scripts to quickly query the Netskope SCIM API and return information about users and groups defined on the back end.

 scimgroups - Lists or Deletes Groups